mozilla/web-literacy-client/README.md

 The goal of this repository is to:

-- Store *version history* for the map with [tags](https://github.com/k88hudson/weblit-keys/releases)
+- Store **version history** for the map with [tags](https://github.com/k88hudson/weblit-keys/releases)
 - Provide translations for deprecated tags in older versions of the map by mapping them to new literacies
-- Provide *localized versions* of each tag via [Transifex](https://www.transifex.com/projects/p/webmaker)
+- Provide **localized versions** of each tag via [Transifex](https://www.transifex.com/projects/p/webmaker)
-- Provide support for applications using `i18n` that need to use the Web literacy
+- Provide support for applications using i18n that need to use the Web literacy Map

 ### Creating a new version